react-native-datetimepicker/datetimepicker/README.md

 ### `locale` (`optional`, `iOS only`)

-Allows to change the locale of the component, by default it uses the device's locale.
+Allows changing of the locale of the component.
+By default it uses the device's locale.

 ```js
 <RNDateTimePicker locale="es-ES" />